Here are the first two chapters of Vevin Song. Enjoy!

 'I think—'

-Something large and heavy charged into Jason's body.
+Something heavy charged into Jason's body.
 It sent him flying back into the bend; he slammed into the wall behind him and dropped the torch.
 It rolled further ahead towards where he had presumed the baby was.

 'We have to go!'
 Rowan spun around but caught his foot on a rock and tumbled to the ground.